 Inappropriate Use of ResNet

 By accepting the NetReg provisions when initially connecting to ResNet and the continuing use of your ResNet connection, you agree implicitly to legitimate and socially acceptable conduct.
-This conduct is detailed in the Queen’s University’s Acceptable use of Information Technology Resources Policy.

 Not only are you responsible for what you do, you are also responsible for what others may do if they gain access to your computer in person or over the network.
 It is important that you ensure that the operating system on your computer is secure against intruders who might, for example, use it to store and distribute illegal software.
-This means that: